-In the heart of the Northwoods, Vilas County is known for outdoor recreation—it’s home to more than 1,300 lakes, vast wild forests and dozens of trail systems.
+In the heart of the Northwoods, Vilas County is known for outdoor recreation—it’s home to more than 1,300 lakes, vast wild forests, and dozens of trail systems.
 But there are some fresh and tasty reasons to spend some time in the county’s charming communities.
-Seasonal markets take place throughout the county, including Land O’ Lakes, Eagle River, Presque Isle, Manitowish Waters, Boulder Junction and St. Germain.
-For the latest market schedules, check out Vilas County’s online event calendar.
+Seasonal markets take place throughout the county, including in Land O’ Lakes, Eagle River, Presque Isle, Manitowish Waters, Boulder Junction, and St. Germain.
+Check out Vilas County’s online event calendar to find more information.

-For a laid-back getaway, Oneida County is hard to beat.
-Pick up some bakery items for breakfast or something tasty for the grill at one of the county’s seasonal markets.
+Pick up some bakery items for breakfast or something tasty for the grill at one of Oneida County’s seasonal markets.
 In Rhinelander, you’ll find a Saturday morning market at Pioneer Park—it runs from Memorial Day until the third weekend of October.
-Tomahawk’s Washington Park also hosts a market from May-October.
-Finally, on Friday mornings from May to October, the Let’s Minocqua Visitors Bureau & Chamber of Commerce hosts a vibrant market at the chamber.
+Tomahawk’s Washington Park also hosts a weekly market throughout the summer and fall, and on Friday mornings from May to October, Minocqua hosts a vibrant market outside the chamber of commerce.

 One of the state’s largest farmers’ markets is located in historic West Bend.
-The market runs from May 22-October 30 and features more than 80 vendors.
+The Downtown West Bend Farmers Market runs from late may through October and features more than 80 vendors.
 You’ll find a big selection of fruit, produce, crafts and baked goods.
 Live musicians perform and market stands sprawl across a large swath of downtown.
-The market gets great reviews—in 2014, Vogue Magazine rated it a “must-see market.”
-This summer, see it for yourself!